szimek/signature_pad/README.md

 // Rebinds all event handlers
 signaturePad.on();

+// Resize the canvas to a width and height (values must be numbers).
+// scaleDown will determine if signature should be scaled down to fit the new canvas size.
+// If a truthy value is passed, the image will be scaled down. (may result in a blurry image)
+// If a falsy value is passed, the image will be cleared. signaturePad.resize(width, height, scaleDown)
 ```

 ### Options
 <dl>
+<dt>crop</dt>
+<dd>Set to true to crop the image when calling signaturePad.toDataURL().</dd>
 <dt>dotSize</dt>
 <dd>(float or function) Radius of a single dot.</dd>
 <dt>minWidth</dt>